typesense/typesense-rails/README.md

 To initiate the indexing operations, this gem extensively uses Rails callbacks.
 It will not index your modifications if you use methods that bypass the `after_validation`, `before_save`, or `after_commit` callbacks. `update_attribute`, for example, does not do validation checks.
 Instead, `update_attributes` is used to perform validations when updating.

-All methods injected by the `Typesense` module are prefixed with `typesense_`.If the associated short names aren't already defined,the methods are aliased to them.
+All methods injected by the `Typesense` module are prefixed with `typesense_`.
+If the associated short names aren't already defined,the methods are aliased to them.

 ```ruby
 Episode.typesense_reindex! # <=> Episode.reindex!

 Episode.typesense_search("jesse","summary") # <=> Episode.search("jesse","summary")
 ```

+---

 # Usage